Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 #### Rationale

-A function is *applicable* for a specific call if and only if the function parameters may be assigned the values of the arguments specified at call site and all type constraints of the function hold.
+A function is *applicable* for a specific call if and only if the function parameters may be assigned the arguments values specified at the call site and all type constraints of the function type parameters hold w.r.t. supplied or [inferred][Type inference] type arguments.

 #### Description

 Determining function applicability for a specific call is a [type constraint][Kotlin type constraints] problem.

-First, for every non-lambda argument of the function supplied in the call, type inference is performed.
+First, for every non-lambda argument of the function called, type inference is performed.
 Lambda arguments are excluded, as their type inference needs the results of overload resolution to finish.

 Second, the following constraint system is built:

-- For every non-lambda parameter inferred to have type $T_i$, corresponding to the function argument of type $U_j$, a constraint $T_i <: U_j$ is constructed;
+- For every non-lambda argument inferred to have type $T_i$, corresponding to the function parameter of type $U_j$, a constraint $T_i <: U_j$ is constructed;
 - All declaration-site type constraints for the function are also added to the constraint system;
-- For every lambda parameter with the number of lambda arguments known to be $K$, corresponding to the function argument of type $U_m$, a special constraint of the form $\FT(L_1, \ldots, L_K) \rightarrow R <: U_m$ is added to the constraint system, where $R, L_1, \ldots, L_K$ are fresh variables;
+- For every lambda argument with the number of lambda arguments known to be $K$, corresponding to the function parameter of type $U_m$, a special constraint of the form [$\FT(L_1, \ldots, L_K) \rightarrow R <: U_m$][Function types] is added to the constraint system, where $R, L_1, \ldots, L_K$ are fresh type variables;
-- For each lambda parameter with an unknown number of lambda arguments (that is, being equal to 0 or 1), a special constraint of the form $U_m <: \Function(R)$ is added to the constraint system, where [$\Function(R)$][`kotlin.Function`] is the common supertype of all [function types][Function types] and $R$ is a fresh type variable.
+- For each lambda argument with an unknown number of lambda arguments (that is, being equal to 0 or 1), corresponding to the function parameter of type $U_n$, a special constraint of the form $U_n <: \Function(R)$ is added to the constraint system, where [$\Function(R)$][`kotlin.Function`] is the common supertype of all [function types][Function types] and $R$ is a fresh type variable.

 If this constraint system is sound, the function is applicable for the call.
-Only applicable functions are considered for the next step: finding the most specific overload candidate from the candidate set.
+Only applicable functions are considered for the next step: [choosing the most specific candidate from the overload candidate set][Choosing the most specific candidate from the overload candidate set].

 Receiver parameters are handled in the same way as other parameters in this mechanism, with one important exception: any receiver of type $\Nothing$ is deemed not applicable for any member callables, regardless of other parameters.
-This is due to the fact that, as $\Nothing$ is the subtype of any other type in kotlin type system, it would have allow **all** the member callables of all the currently available types to participate in the overload resolution, which is practically possible, but very resource-consuming and does not make much sense.
+This is due to the fact that, as $\Nothing$ is the subtype of any other type in Kotlin type system, it would have allowed **all** member callables of **all** available types to participate in the overload resolution, which is theoretically possible, but very resource-consuming and does not make much sense from the practical point of view.
-Extension callables are still available because they are naturally limited to the declarations available or imported in the current scope.
+Extension callables are still available, because they are limited to the declarations available or imported in the current scope.

-> Note: although it's impossible to create a value of type $\Nothing$ directly, there may be situations where performing overload resolution on such a value is necessary, for example, when doing safe navigation on values of type $\NothingQ$
+> Note: although it is impossible to create a value of type $\Nothing$ directly, there may be situations where performing overload resolution on such value is necessary; for example, it may occur when doing safe navigation on values of type $\NothingQ$.

-### Choosing the most specific function from the overload candidate set
+### Choosing the most specific candidate from the overload candidate set

 #### Rationale